 Great.
 A new excuse to procrastinate.

-It seems that the best guilty pleasures come into your life out of nowhere.
-I was listening to an episode of Fresh Air where Terry Gross interviews this actress named Phoebe Waller-Bridge that I don’t recall ever hearing about before.
-They’re talking about her series Fleabag, and it got me slightly interested, so I keep on listening.
+Here’s a little background: I’m listening to an episode of Fresh Air and Terry Gross is interviewing some actress named Phoebe Waller-Bridge that I don’t recall ever hearing about before.
+They’re talking about her series Fleabag, and they keep me interested just enough to keep on listening.

-Days go by and I forget about it, until it’s a weekend afternoon and I decide to watch something.
-Suddenly the name of the show pops in my head and it seems like a perfectly good time to give it a try.
-Next thing you know, I am hooked (very unexpectedly) and can’t stop watching.
-Mind you, each season has only six 20-something-minute episodes, so it’s pretty easy to quickly go through all of them – this is me attempting to justify my impromptu binge session.
+Days go by and I forget all about it, until it’s a weekend afternoon and I decide to watch something on Netflix.
+As I scroll through my options, Fleabag pops unexpectedly in my head and it seems like a perfectly good time to give it a try.
+Next thing you know, I am hooked and can’t stop watching.
+Mind you, each season has only six 20-something-minute episodes, so it’s pretty easy to quickly go through all of them (I know this is my excuse).

 The show is a dark comedy that follows the story of a London woman who’s going through grief and confusion, while tackling friendship, dating, work and family.
 It’s strange, fun and compelling.
-The main character is very likeable and unlikable all at once, and that keeps things so fresh and interesting!
-It turns out I really enjoy shows about dating: there were Girls, Master of None, and…wait that’s it.
-Well, I used to love watching those so I see a pattern here!
+Fleabag (the main character) is likeable and unlikable all at once – like a proper complex human being – and that keeps things so real and fresh.
+It turns out I really enjoy shows about the hardships of modern dating: there were Girls, then Master of None, there also was Sex and the City…umm, what does that say about me...umm let’s not get into that…